 Para español, haz clic aquí.

 The movement and the rights of people crossing borders around the world are inadequately governed and incompletely protected by a fragmented patchwork of international institutions and norms.
 In response, the International Migrants Bill of Rights (IMBR) contributes a comprehensive, coherent articulation of the legal framework that protects the rights of all international migrants, regardless of the impetus of their migration.

-The Initiative pursues this work using tools developed by an international network of students and scholars over the past six years in consultation with migrants, civil society, policymakers and regional and international organizations.
+The Initiative pursues this work using tools developed by an international network of students and scholars in consultation with migrants, civil society, policymakers and regional and international organizations.
 The resulting products feature:

-- a set of Indicators for researchers to benchmark legal protections in countries
+- a set of Indicators for researchers to benchmark legal protections in countries; and